 Overview

 WordPress dominates the CMS market overall, but enterprise use requires WordPress VIP and extensive customization.
+Headless delivery is possible through the REST API or WPGraphQL, though the platform remains primarily a coupled, theme-driven CMS.

 Pros:

-• Fast time-to-launch
+- Fast time-to-launch

 Cons:

-• Limited omnichannel support
+- Limited omnichannel orchestration

-• Security and performance risks at scale
+- Security and performance risks at scale, often plugin-driven

 Ideal use case

-Media companies, publishers, and marketing sites with straightforward requirements.
+Media companies, publishers and marketing sites with straightforward requirements.

 6. Drupal